Las Vegas to San Francisco train

 The distance between Las Vegas and San Francisco is approximately 417 miles, or 671 kilometers.
-The average train journey between these two cities takes 13 hours and 20 minutes, although the absolute fastest you could get there is 13 hours and 10 minutes.
+The average train journey between these two cities takes 13 hours and 30 minutes,

 Looking for ways to pass the time?
 Most trains are equipped with Wi-Fi, which means you can stream music, browse social media or get some work done during your ride.
 That said, in case your train has a spotty signal, or is among the few without Wi-Fi, we also recommend downloading TV shows and movies to your mobile device in advance of your trip.
 That way the ride will fly by whatever the Wi-Fi situation.